-As a result, the mid-twentieth century saw little growth and development in the struggling town.
-Urban renewal projects were rare (thankfully), and 1920s Asheville survived largly intact.
+Due to the massive debt left from the pre-Depression expansion, the mid-twentieth century saw little growth and development in the struggling town and county.
+Urban renewal projects were rare, and 1920s Asheville survived (largely) intact.
 The city that stands today boasts more Art Deco Architecture than any city other than Miami Beach.
 We have a beautiful, historic and vibrant downtown.

-The housing in Asheville proper is heavy with homes from the early 1900s with some in-fill from the mid-century (ranchers).
-These wonderful historic homes are, like Asheville, eclectic and range in size.
-However they are primarily the Bungalow and Craftsman style of the early 20th century.
+Because of the massive development in the early 1900s and subsequent depression and slow growth years, housing in Asheville proper is heavy with homes from the early 1900s, with some in-fill from the mid-century (ranchers).
+These wonderful historic homes are – like Asheville – eclectic and range in size.
+They are primarily the bungalow and Arts & Crafts style of the early 20th century.
 They tend to have nicely sized rooms, lots of windows, and simple details.
-As you go further from downtown Asheville, you find more homes from the 1960s and 70s.
-Then, as you, get into the county more, you will find more of the newer homes from the last 20 years.
-The new construction of the last ten years is reflective of our past and is predominantly in a "neo" bungalow style.
+Further from downtown Asheville, you find more homes from the 1960s and 70s.
+Newer homes tend to be on the outskirts of town or out in "the county" as except for the few in-fill lots still remaining in town, the city is built out.
+The new construction of this century is reflective of our past and is predominantly done in "neo" bungalow style.

 Asheville’s Historic District

 Despite its growth, Asheville has preserved many of its older and "historic" homes.
 These are primarily in-town bungalows and old farmhouses.
 The mid-century ranch is also becoming popular, and we have an abundance of ranchers – a few of which are good examples of "mid-century modern."
 The Montford Historic District is Asheville's most cohesive historic neighborhood, boasting some late Victorian, Victorian transitional to Arts & Crafts, and many Arts & Crafts style homes.
 Other designated historic districts are Chestnut Hills and Albermarle Park.